IQSS/DataTaggingLibrary/DOCS/sphinx-source/source/decision-graphs/section-node.rst

 Section Node
 ============

-Groups other nodes in logical groups, and allows to add title.
+Groups other nodes in logical groups.
+A section can have a title.

 ::